-Please see the SFDR Annex at Schedule VIII of this Prospectus characteristics (including how they are measured and achieved). for full details o n these
+Please see the SFDR Annex at Schedule VIII of this Prospectus for full details on these characteristics (including how they are measured and achieved).

 Russell Investments China Equity Fund

 The Fund will invest more than 20% of its total assets in Emerging Markets.
 Accordingly, an investment in the Fund should not constitute a substantial proportion of an investment portfolio and may not be appropriate for all investors.
 The Net Asset Value of the Russell Investments China Equity Fund is likely to have a high volatility.
 Please refer to the risk factors set out in the section titled "Risk Factors".